Lost-Outpost/journey-together/GAMEPLAY.md

 - [Thaumaturgy](https://www.nexusmods.com/skyrimspecialedition/mods/57138) - An overhaul of enchanting to rebalance and fix the many issues within enchanting.

-In addition to SimonRim, Journey rounds out the experience with:
+In addition to SimonRim, Journey Together rounds out the experience with:

 - [Open World Loot](https://www.nexusmods.com/skyrimspecialedition/mods/49681) - An overhaul to the loot distribution to create a more refined open world experience with a better sense of progression.
 - [Skyrim Skill Uncapper](https://www.nexusmods.com/skyrimspecialedition/mods/8889) - A plugin that allows for skills to be uncapped and skill rate levelling tweaks.
-  > Journey includes a custom skill uncapper preset that tweaks skill levelling rates.
+  > Journey Together includes a custom skill uncapper preset that tweaks skill levelling rates.
 - [Antiquary](https://www.nexusmods.com/skyrimspecialedition/mods/44413) - An overhaul of Skyrim's artifacts to feel more potent while still not breaking the game's balance.
 - [Amalgam](https://www.nexusmods.com/skyrimspecialedition/mods/66283) - An overhaul of giants, animals, and spriggans to provide better scaling across levels and provide more realistic  animal behaviour
 - [Haugbui](https://www.nexusmods.com/skyrimspecialedition/mods/26188) - An overhaul to draugr  to provide better balance, new itmes, unique bosses and more variety.